Equalities and diversity

 • Review progress against the implementation of national and regional NHS mandates related to EDI

-Reporting into the organisation’s People and Organisational Development Committee, the EDI Steering Group supports the NHS NW London with its commitment to integrate equality, diversity and inclusion throughout its functions; it also supports the delivery of the NHS NW London ambition of achieving a diverse and representative workforce at all levels of the organisation.
-The Steering Group links with the NW London Inclusion Board and any aims and objectives set by the Board, in keeping with the rest of the ICS.
+Reporting into the organisation’s People and Organisational Development Committee, the EDI Steering Group supports NHS North West London with its commitment to integrate equality, diversity and inclusion throughout its functions; it also supports the delivery of the NHS North West London ambition of achieving a diverse and representative workforce at all levels of the organisation.
+The Steering Group links with the North West London Chief People Officers Board via the ICS workforce group and any related aims and objectives set by the Board , in keeping with the rest of the ICS.

-During 2022/23, staff networks and support groups were active and provided a platform for staff to support, express and voice a range of experiences.
-Information and feedback from these network groups progress through the governance process with the aim of influencing ICB policies, procedures and day-to-day functions with regards to workforce.
+We have established four staff networks which are active and provide a platform for staff to support, express and voice a range of experiences.
+Information and feedback from the networks progress through the governance process with the aim of influencing ICB workforce strategies, policies, procedures and day-to-day functions.
 The networks have a recurring financial resource allocation to support their activity.

-This Network celebrated its 5th anniversary in 2023 and has been very active in raising the profile of equality, diversity and inclusion through advocacy, championing and close working with HR and other internal stakeholders since its inception.
+This is the organisation’s longest running network and has been consistently active in raising the profile of equality, diversity and inclusion through advocacy, championing and close working with HR and other internal stakeholders since its inception.
 It has provided support and a safe space for its members to raise and discuss any issues of concern.
 The chairs are members of the ICB EDI Steering Group and are a voice of influence with regards to the EDI program, the shaping of organisational policy, operational matters linked to EDI.

 LGBT+ Network

 The Network has been in existed for several years and is currently lead by a single Network Chair.
-They are members of the EDI Steering Group and are involved in raising awareness off issues concerning LGBT+ staff members and work closely with the communications team on Pride Month programs.
+The Chair is a member of the EDI Steering Group and takes the lead in raising awareness off issues concerning LGBT+ staff members and working closely with the communications team on Pride Month programmes.

 Women’s Network